- 18 September 2024 – restraint order granted

 What type of action would be taken for non-compliance and what penalties would apply?

 If an EA has been updated to include a requirement to use in-vessel or enclosed systems for processing odorous waste, then the operator must comply with that condition.
-Breaching a condition of an EA, is an existing offence under the Environmental Protection Act 1994.
+Breaching a condition of an EA, is an existing offence under the Environmental Protection Act 1994 (EP Act).

-Enforcement action taken by us in response to non-compliance with a condition of an EA would be guided by the DESI enforcement guidelines.
+Enforcement action taken by us in response to non-compliance with a condition of an EA would be guided by the DETSI enforcement guidelines.

-The offence for non-compliance with a condition of an EA is in section 430 of the Environmental Protection Act 1994.
-The maximum penalties are $1 million or five years imprisonment for an individual and $5 million for a corporation for a wilful contravention and $726,000 for an individual and $3.6 million for a corporation for a non-wilful contravention, to be applied at the court’s discretion.
+The offence for non-compliance with a condition of an EA is in section 430 of the EP Act.
+The maximum penalties for a wilful contravention are $1,043,125 or five years imprisonment for an individual and $5,215,625 for a corporation and or a corporation for a non-wilful contravention $751,050 for an individual and $3,755,250) (as at 1 July 2025).
+Any penalty imposed is at the court’s discretion and based on a number of factors.

-We can also now issue an Environmental Enforcement Order (EEO) or utilise other compliance tools available under the Environmental Protection Act 1994 to secure compliance and improve on-site practices.
+We can also now issue an Environmental Enforcement Order (EEO) or utilise other compliance tools available under the EP Act to secure compliance and improve on-site practices.

 Land use responsibilities